-These are the Supplementary Regulations which, along with the Motorcycling New Zealand inc. Manual of Motorcycle Sport (road), are the regulations under which the VMCC Bridgestone Motorcycle Racing Series will be run.
+These are the Supplementary Regulations which, along with the Motorcycling New Zealand inc. Manual of Motorcycle Sport (road), are the regulations under which the VMCC TSS Motorcycles Road Race Series will be run.

-- Classes will include: Senior Trophy, Intermediate Trophy, Junior Trophy, Super Motard Trophy, F1, F2, F3, BEARS F1 & F2, Thunderbike Senior, Thunderbike Intermediate.
+- Classes will include: Senior Trophy, Intermediate Trophy, Junior Trophy, Super Motard Trophy, F1, F2, F3, BEARS F1 & F2, Thunderbike Senior, Thunderbike Intermediate, Pro Twins.
 Refer to the Class Regulations.

-- All classes will face possible consolidation if minimum number of 6 entries are not met.
+- All classes will face possible consolidation if minimum number of 6 entries are not met 5 days before the event.
 Those racing in these consolidated classes will not accrue points.
 Trophies will not be presented for classes that have less than the minimum requirement of 6 entries per round.

-- There will be a maximum of 40 riders per grid for Junior classes and a maximum of 34 riders per grid for all other classes.
-First in first served, based on when your entry was received.
+- There will be a maximum of 40 riders per grid for all classes except Super Motard which in line with Manual of Motorcycle Sport rule 20.12 will be limited to a maximum of 30.
+First in first served, based on when your entry was paid.

 - VMCC Clubman Junior riders may not cross enter into other classes.

-- All entries paid within 5 days of event will incur a $40 late payment fee.
+- All entries paid within 5 days of event may incur a $40 late payment fee.

 - Bike check will be conducted by the VMCC appointed machine examiners who will examine all machines prior to Riders’ Briefing.
 Successfully passed machines will be given a sticker that must be displayed and visible on the dummy grid.
 Machines not displaying this sticker will not be permitted on to the track for practice or race.
 Competitors machines can also be inspected at random during the day.